dentproject/docs.dent.dev/NetworkConfigurations/RoutingAndForwarding/BGP_BorderGatewayProtocol.md

 ## Installation of FRR

-To install FRR (Free Range Routing) with BGP support on DENT Devices, follow the steps below:
+If FRR is not already installed on your device, follow the instructions below to install FRR:

 ### Installation using APT: